 The large stage has a dressing room behind it, stair access either side of the stage, dark backing curtains and front of house stage curtains

 The hall has a fitted kitchen, and toilets which include ladies, gents, disabled toilet and a baby changing facility.
-The kitchen and toilets are being fully renovated from 5th to 19th August, so watch this space to see what it all looks like afterwards
+The kitchen and toilet have just been renovated

 A large garden with garden gate is available to you during your booking